 Schneider Electric SA (DG) is testing software to manage power grids, pipelines, water networks and road traffic in cities around the world, in a global infrastructure push that competes with Siemens AG (SIE) and ABB Ltd. (ABBN)

-The French company is using undisclosed towns in the U.S., China and France to test a mix of services it developed along with systems gained in the $2 billion acquisition of Spain’s Telvent GIT SA (TLVTF) last year, Michel Crochon, head of the infrastructure unit, said in an April 4 interview.
+The French company is using undisclosed towns in the U.S., China and France to test a mix of services it developed along with systems gained in the $2 billion acquisition of Spain’s Telvent GIT SA (TLVTF:US) last year, Michel Crochon, head of the infrastructure unit, said in an April 4 interview.

 “Telvent is bringing us the ability to monitor and simulate” events such as floods, manage power outages and detect faulty equipment remotely, Crochon said.
 It also has a “gold nugget” in the form of a weather forecast model that can help anticipate water or power demand, he said.